 - Members of the regular components of the armed forces are now eligible for "qualifying exigency" leave under the FMLA, like their reservist counterparts;

 - Leave to care for an injured servicemember is expanded to apply to care of certain veterans in addition to current members of the armed services; and

 - Leave to care for an injured servicemember is expanded to cover existing or pre-existing conditions that were aggravated in the line of duty, rather than just injuries or illnesses that were first incurred in the line of duty.

 The FMLA was most recently amended by the National Defense Authorization of 2008.
 Comprehensive revised FMLA regulations also just became effective in January 2009.

 The lengthy NDAA 2010 can be viewed in its entirety through the U.S. Government Printing Office website.

-If you require any assistance in understanding and complying with the Act's new provisions, please contact Stephanie Setterington or another member of Varnum's Labor and Employment practice group.
+If you require any assistance in understanding and complying with the Act's new provisions, please contact Stephanie Setterington or another member of Varnum's Labor and Employment Practice Team.